anxin16/Capstone-Project-2/Capstone-Report/readme.md

 ![rfr6_Importance](https://github.com/anxin16/Capstone-Project-2/blob/master/Figures/rfr6_Importance.png)

 ### 3. Factors Affect Life Expectancy
+Now we’ll answer the question: What are the factors associated with differences in life expectancy?

 We have two methods to determine the features that affect life expectancy most.
 One is Regularization with Lasso model, we can determine the important features with its non-zero coefficients.
 The other method is Random Forests Regressor model, we can decide the importance of features by its attribute feature_importances_.
 Here we use the best models discussed above.

 #### 1) Result of Regularization with Lasso model